-Dr. Williams has published over 75 book chapters and peer-reviewed articles, focused on anxiety-related disorders and cultural differences.
+Dr. Williams has published over 100 book chapters and peer-reviewed articles, focused on anxiety-related disorders and cultural differences.
 She has served on the board of directors of the Delaware Valley Association of Black Psychologists, the National Alliance on Mental Illness (NAMI) Main Line chapter, NAMI Louisville, and the OC Foundation of California.
 She is currently a member of the International OCD Foundation (IOCDF) Scientific Advisory Board, the Anxiety and Depression Association of America (ADAA), the American Psychological Association (APA), and the Association of Behavioral and Cognitive Therapies (ABCT), where she serves as the Special Interest Group (SIG) leader for African Americans in Behavioral Therapy.
-She is an associate editor of the Behavior Therapist and serves on the editorial board of several scientific journals.
-She has been awarded federal and local grants to conduct psychological research.
+She is an associate editor of the Behavior Therapist and New Ideas in Psychology and serves on the editorial board of several scientific journals.
+She has been awarded federal and foundation grants to conduct psychological research.

-Dr. Williams is the clinical director of the Behavioral Wellness Clinic in Louisville, KY, which serves adults and families with OCD, PTSD, and anxiety disorders.
+Dr. Williams is the clinical director of the Behavioral Wellness Clinic in Tolland, CT, which serves adults and families with OCD, PTSD, and anxiety disorders.
 She supervises licensed clinicians and clinical trainees and regularly provides trainings for other mental health providers.
 She also consults with organizations to address diversity issues and improve cultural competence.